parmes/parmes/parmec/input_commands.rst

 selection of springs (**tsprings**).
 Modifications to the spring curves occur during a simulation.
 Undone springs remain in the simulation but generate zero forces.

-.. topic:: UNSPRING (tsprings, msprings, limits | entity, operator, abs, nsteps, nfreq, unload) :red:`(under development)`
+.. topic:: UNSPRING (tsprings, msprings, limits | entity, operator, abs, nsteps, nfreq, unload, activate) :red:`(under development)`

   - **tsprings** - list of unique spring numbers whose spring entities are assessed against a criteria defined by limits; must be nonempty